Two linearities for quantum computing in the lambda calculus: No cloning, superpositions and measurement

 The grammar is split into base terms (non-superposed values), general values, and general terms.
 Types are also split into qubit types and general types.

-The set of free variables of a term $t$ is defined as usual in $\lambda$-calculus and denoted by $FV(t)$.
+The set of free variables of a term $t$ is defined as usual in the $\lambda$-calculus and denoted by $FV(t)$.
 We use $\may t$ as a notation to refer indistinctly to $\alpha.t$ and to $t$.
 We use $-t$ as a shorthand notation for $-1.t$, and $(t-r)$ as a shorthand notation for $\pair t{(-r)}$.
-The term $(t-t)$ has type $S(A)$, and reduces to $\z$, which is not a base term.
+The term $(t-t)$ will have type $S(A)$, and reduce to $\z$, which is not a base term.

 An important property of this calculus is that types $S(\cdot)$ are linear types.
 Indeed, those correspond to superpositions, and so no duplication is allowed on them.
 Instead, at this tensor-free stage, a type without an $S(\cdot)$ on head position is a non-linear type, such as $\B$, which correspond to base terms, i.e.~terms that can be cloned.
-A non-linear function is allowed to be applied to a linear argument, for example, $\lambda x:\B~(fxx)$ can be applied to $\pair{\frac 1{\sqrt 2}.\ket 0}{\frac 1{\sqrt 2}.\ket 1}$, however, it distributes in the following way: $(\lambda x:\B~(f xx))~\pair{\frac 1{\sqrt 2}.\ket 0}{\frac 1{\sqrt 2}.\ket 1} \longrightarrow \pair{\frac 1{\sqrt 2}.(\lambda x:\B~(f xx))\ket 0}{\frac 1{\sqrt 2}.(\lambda x:\B~(f xx))\ket 1} \longrightarrow \pair{\frac 1{\sqrt 2}.(f\ket 0\ket 0)}{\frac 1{\sqrt 2}.(f\ket 1\ket 1)} $.
+A non-linear function is allowed to be applied to a linear argument, for example, $\lambda x^{\B}.(fxx)$ can be applied to $\pair{\frac 1{\sqrt 2}.\ket 0}{\frac 1{\sqrt 2}.\ket 1}$, however, it distributes in the following way: $(\lambda x^{\B}.(f xx))~\pair{\frac 1{\sqrt 2}.\ket 0}{\frac 1{\sqrt 2}.\ket 1} \longrightarrow \pair{\frac 1{\sqrt 2}.(\lambda x^{\B}.(f xx))\ket 0}{\frac 1{\sqrt 2}.(\lambda x^{\B}.(f xx))\ket 1} \longrightarrow \pair{\frac 1{\sqrt 2}.(f\ket 0\ket 0)}{\frac 1{\sqrt 2}.(f\ket 1\ket 1)} $.

 Hence, the beta reduction occurs only when the type of the argument is the same as the type expected by the abstraction.
 Thus, the rewrite system depends on types.
 For this reason, we describe first the type system, and only then the rewrite system.